 One of the skills that project managers need to acquire is the competence to effectively track, monitor, and control a certain project to ensure that it delivers on time, on budget, and to the required scope – and any other quality measures that the project customer or sponsor has set.

-Project managers who obtain this quality have a greater chance to complete the project successfully and without any major risks or issues.
+Project managers who obtain this quality have a greater chance of completing the project successfully without major risks or issues.

 The process of effectively tracking, monitoring, and controlling a project is easier with RAG reporting.
 Now comes the question below:

 In project management, RAG (RAG report, RAG status, or Delivery Confidence Assessment) is an acronym that stands for Red Amber Green and relates to project status reporting which is utilized by project managers to indicate how well a certain project is performing.

 The RAG reporting system is a popular project management method for rating status reports and it's based on the traffic light color designations.
 When using RAG reporting, project managers utilize the colors red, amber (yellow), and green to signify different scale ratings.

 RAG is a shorthand for identifying the project status, but there has to be something substantive behind the shorthand.
-Many companies make up their own definitions and tolerances for what makes a project ‘Red’ so if you have these already, work within their boundaries.
+Many companies make up their definitions and tolerances for what makes a project ‘Red’ so if you have these already, work within their boundaries.
 If you are setting up RAG for your project, or within your PMO, then think about what you want the statuses to mean for you.

 The Greenlight of the RAG status is used to point out that the project is going well and is progressing as planned, and according to the designated time, budget, and scope.

 The Amber color usually indicates that there may exist potential issues and that project would need assistance in the future.
 In other words, the project is currently handled by the project team but the management team should be attentive.